wesbos/es6-articles/23 - The for of Loop in Action.md

 ```

-What I'm going to do is I'm going to say let total=zero, start with zero and then I'm going to loop over each of them.
+What I'm going to do is I'm going to say `let total=0`, start with zero and then I'm going to loop over each of them.
 So I'm going to say for num in arguments total + = num then we should be able to return the total here.
 That should add them all up, let's see.
 I'm going to console.log total as well just so we can see it.

 And we get our total, `267`, because I created a variable and it looped through it and it updated every single one of them.
 Now, if I ever want to call add up numbers, we can just pass in any numbers we like by calling `addUpNumbers(10,10)` or `addUpNumbers(20,20)` or whatever we want.
 That is one example of what you could loop over it.

 You do not need to convert to a true array, you can just use the `for of` to iterate over it.

+### `for of` with Strings

 What else can we use to the `for of` to iterate over?
 How about a string?